eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

    .. code-block:: bash

-       colcon build --cmake-args -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl -DOPENSSL_LIBRARIES=/usr/local/opt/openssl/lib
+       colcon build

 .. note::

     The :code:`--cmake-args` option allows to pass the CMake configuration options to the :code:`colcon build` command.
-    In Mac OS the location of OpenSSL is not found automatically and therefore has to be passed explicitly.
+    In Mac OS the location of OpenSSL is not found automatically and therefore has to be passed explicitly:
+    :code:`--cmake-args -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl -DOPENSSL_LIBRARIES=/usr/local/opt/openssl/lib`.
+    This is only required when building with :ref:`security`.
     For more information on the specific syntax, please refer to the `CMake specific arguments
     <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-specific-arguments>`_ page of the colcon_
     manual.